-Click on the Life Skills logo or hyperlink to learn more about this great organization!
+Click on the Life Skills hyperlink to learn more about this great organization!

 Inspired on the 25th Anniversary of John Lennon's tragic death, WITE LITE played to a friendly MasterCard crowd at a private event in Clayton.
 The band was very strong throughout the night playing a long single set for the corporate gig, and debuting new songs such as Stories in Your Eyes and Good Times while also including snippets of I Want You to Want Me, Lola, Little Wing, Good Times Bad Times, and Sweet Emotion, which turned out to be the highlight of the evening.

 The Grinch also was a big hit for the holiday event and the Lennon dedication (I Am The Walrus) was very strong though John may have been rolling over as Bill butchered the lyrics to All I've Got To Do ("Whenever I Call You Up Yeah"??????).

 Tom Greene took MVP honors for a great performance and simply for making the drive from Jeff City on a snowy day only to return home that same evening!!
 Paul Abouchon of IRONMAN again demonstrated why these guys are the best with an outstanding mix and light show, even though the band did not have time for a soundcheck.